abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 Warning: Setting the pulse limit above 2ms may damage your servo.
 **Parameters:**
 high_limit - Pulse length in milliseconds for the upper servo limit.
-channel (optional) - The channel for which the low limit will be set.
+channel (optional) - The channel for which the upper limit will be set.
-If this value is omitted the low limit will be set for all channels.
+If this value is omitted the upper limit will be set for all channels.
 **Returns:** null

 ```